B2B vs B2C SEO: 5 Content Marketing Insights

-Since then, the more politically safe term (which some may call doublespeak) “climate change” has usurped “global warning” as a search phrase, though in those states that typically vote for Republican candidates, interesting enough.
+Since then, the more politically safe term (which some may call doublespeak) “climate change” has usurped “global warming” as a search phrase, though in those states that typically vote for Republican candidates, interesting enough.

-In this case, we used “global warming” in page titles and meta description to make sure Google indexed us against the higher volume phrase, without committing to the same politically divisive language on page.
+In this case, we used “global warming” in page titles and meta descriptions to ensure Google indexed us against the higher volume phrase without committing to the same politically divisive language on the page.

 3. Find B2B Search Phrases Based on Trending Conversations

-Don’t assume that the keywords you search optimize your web content for are the same ones people use conversationally in social media.
+Don’t assume that the keywords you buy content marketing services to search optimize for are the same ones people use conversationally in social media.